 - Omnichannel and regionalized experiences, allows the consumer to choose the most convenient option (cost and time) to receive the product, either receiving at home directly from the store or picking up at a store of their choice;

 When you think big, you think of Carrefour

 Carrefour Group’s annual national gross merchandise value is around 62 billion BRL, with 350 million BRL from online grocery shopping every year.
 This includes Carrefour’s online marketplace, which has 3000 third-party sellers and more than 4 million products.
 The goal of the VTEX team is to guarantee the success of Carrefour’s implementation, thus increasing the conversion rate and customer experience, for the retailer to outperform previous sales levels and operating margin.

 Meticulous migration of Carrefour’s data from the old platform to VTEX, was critical for a successful soft launch of the new online store and online marketplace in mid-September.
-VTEX’s scalability and master-data-management capabilities made handling a large amount of data possible for Carrefour.
+VTEX’s scalability, powered by Amazon Web Services (AWS), and master-data-management capabilities made handling a large amount of data possible for Carrefour.

 “We had to build an application to migrate all the catalogs from SAP-Hybris to VTEX.
 That was a huge challenge because of the time constraint, but we were ready to get the application live.
 And so we did.”Jamal Almeida, VTEX Solution Architect

 With VTEX, Carrefour has optimized both the customer’s purchase journey and the admin’s work for managing a customer-centric online marketplace and experience.
 In addition to having introduced a more personalized search based on the customer’s previous purchases, the platform offers click & collect as well as improved home delivery options, integrated POS tools and more.
 With this successful migration project, Carrefour aims to accelerate sales in Brazil despite the pandemic.